Katunayake: Economy

+In 1978, a free-trade zone (FTZ) was established in Katunayake, this was the first FTZ established in Sri Lanka.
+It is the largest FTZ in Sri Lanka.
+There are 90 multinational industries in the Katunayake FTZ.
+In 2019, the area had 22,300 female workers in 92 factories and an additional 40,000 female workers in factories near its FTZ.

 On 30 May 2011 the police attacked workers at the Katunayake FTZ, protesting against a proposed new pension plan, resulting in the death of one of the protesters and over 200 injuries.
 The police actions led to the Inspector General of Police, Mahinda Balasuriya, resigning his position.

 Transport

-Katunayake is the site of the primary airport in the country, Bandaranaike International Airport.
+The Bandaranaike International Airport is the only international airport in Sri Lanka.

-It is served by Sri Lanka Railways' Puttalam Line, with stations at Katunayake, Katunayake South, and the airport.

 Negombo is the northern end of the Colombo-Katunayake Expressway which connects Colombo and A1 highway at Peliyagoda.
-Katunayake is currently served by the A3 highway from Colombo to Negombo.